 Patricia Mullin: Author - Tutor - Mentor.

 ‘My concerns in writing are perception (often flawed) and moral ambiguity, with ideas sourced and inspired through art, objects, nature, the half–remembered or the unwittingly disclosed.
-The starting point for my short fiction is invariably visual, either art or nature, juxtaposing the known past with an unsettling, unconscious illusoriness.’
+The starting point for my short fiction is invariably visual, juxtaposing the known past with an unsettling, unconscious illusoriness.’

-Patricia Mullin: Formally a designer, having graduated from Central/St Martins, in 2007 Patricia graduated from the MA Writing the Visual.
+Formally a designer and graduate of Central/St Martins.
+In 2007 Patricia graduated from the MA Writing the Visual.
 Norwich University of the Arts (Course Director George Szirtes) - exploring the relationship between creative and critical writing and visual culture.

 To contact Patricia please email firstname.lastname@example.org